-Is Section 38 of t he NHRA applicable to the proposed development?
-YES NO UNCERTAIN lf YES or UNCERTAIN, explain: A notice of Intent to Develop (NID) will be submitted to Heritage Western Cape (HWC) in due cause.
-A copy of the pre-application BAR will be provided to Heritage Western Cape for commenting purposes.
-Will the develop the NHRA? ment impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: Are there any signs of culturally or historically significant elements, as defined in section 2 of the NHRA, including Archaeological or paleontological sites, on or Close (within 20m) to the site?
+Is Section 38 of the NHRA applicable to the proposed development?
+YES NO UNCERTAIN A Notice of Intent to Develop (NID) has been submitted to Heritage Western Cape (HWC) for the proposed development, and HWC will be given an opportunity to comment on the Pre-Application Basic Assessment Report (Pre-App BAR).
+Please refer to Appendix K1 for the NID submission to HWC.
+Will the development impact on any national estate referred to in Section 3(2) of the NHRA?
+UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
+YES NO UNC UNCERTAIN If YES or UNCERTAIN, explain:

+Are there any signs of culturally or historica section 2 of the NHRA, including Archaeol YES NO UNCERTAIN

+close (within 20m) to the site?

+If YES or UNCERTAIN, explain: